milojs/proto/README.md

     var _ = require('mol-proto');

+Browser:

-Browser: All functions are exported as properties of a global _ object.
+All functions are exported as properties of a global _ object when used with [milo](https://github.com/MailOnline/milo), there is no separate proto bundle yet (will be added shortly).

 Functions